ua-datalab/R_intro/README.md

 ## Launch RStudio on Posit Cloud

+For learning R/Rstudio, we will all use a cloud version of Rstudio hosted on Posit Cloud.
+Cloud instances of software are great for educational environments because they require minimal setup and avoid the pitfalls of local installation.
+The drawback of such an approach is that educational cloud instances often have low computing resources and requesting more resources costs $$.

 Sign up for a free account with Posit Cloud to launch a cloud instance of RStudio https://posit.cloud/plans.
-It is probably easiest to sign-in using your University of Arizona Google account.
+It is probably easiest to sign-up using your University of Arizona Google account.

+## Navigating the RStudio Interface

 <br/>